HOCKEY Latest Sports News Sport

 Mark’s love for the game started at a young age, whilst being a massive football fan his preferred sport is hockey.
 Life got hectic for Mark, trying to balance out his 20-year career as being a teacher, hockey took the back seat.

-“Yeah, my brother used to play.
-He doesn’t play anymore, but I got into it with my brother.
+“My brother used to play.
+He doesn’t anymore, but that’s how I got into it.

-“Now I’m older, I work as a teacher by trade so, a stressful job.
-Mark said
+“Now I’m older, I work as a teacher by trade, which is a stressful job.”

 On the pitch, Mark has started every game for the Droitwich 1’s.
-After four games, his side is unbeaten and being newly promoted from West Midlands Division 6 he’s hoping for another good season.
+After four games, his side is unbeaten and being newly promoted from West Midlands Division 6 the squad is hoping for another good season.

 “Our season is going very good.
 We were promoted last season into something called West Midlands Division 5 and we haven’t lost a game so far going four from four.